RLKANG/TicTacToe/README.md

 # Algorithm (for Player vs. Computer mode): #

 Since Tic-Tac-Toe is a solved game, the AI revolves around attempting to be a perfect player.
-A perfect player playing against another perfect player will result in a draw.
+A perfect player playing against another perfect player (i.e a human player) will result in a draw.
 However, this only applies to playing against the Computer in the Hard level.
 In the Easy and Medium levels, the AI will be less stringent and "less careful".
 The algorithm is exactly as follows, trying the first possible choice:

 * Win the game (Medium & Hard)
 * Block the opponent from winning immediately (Medium & Hard)